-If a food allergy is suspected, your doctor will take a detailed history of your eating and dietary habits, as well as past reactions you’ve had to foods similar to the one that is being proposed as an allergen.
+If a food allergy is suspected, your doctor will start by asking you to provide a detailed history of your eating and dietary habits.
+They will also ask questions about any past reactions you’ve had to certain foods.

 Food Diary and Elimination Diet

-Some people lack specific enzymes that are needed to digest particular foods.
-Lactose intolerance, which can cause bloating, cramping, and other abdominal symptoms that mimic a food allergy reaction, is perhaps the best known.
-Dairy products, which are a major source of lactose, may need to be avoided.
+Some people lack specific enzymes required to digest certain foods.
+One common food intolerance is lactose intolerance, which can cause bloating, cramping, and other abdominal symptoms that mimic a food allergy reaction.
+With this condition, dairy products (a major source of lactose) may need to be avoided.

-Toxins in foods such as mushrooms, rhubarb, spoiled tuna, and other fish may trigger serious reactions.
+Toxins in foods such as mushrooms, rhubarb, spoiled tuna, and other fish may trigger serious reactions similar to those of a food allergy.
 Other causes of food-borne illness include raw egg, undercooked meat, spoiled cheese, processed meats, and unwashed produce.

-Sulfites and other food preservatives, monosodium glutamate, artificial sweeteners, and food coloring agents can all spark adverse physical reactions.
+Sulfites and other food preservatives, monosodium glutamate (MSG), artificial sweeteners, and food-coloring agents may spark adverse physical reactions.

-This chronic digestive disorder is often referred to as a gluten allergy, but it is not a true allergy even though it does involve an immune system response.
+Celiac disease is a chronic digestive disorder.
+It is sometimes referred to as a gluten allergy, but it is not a true allergy even though it does involve an immune system response.
 This complex reaction to gluten—which is found in wheat and other grains used primarily in baking—attacks the lining of the small intestine, preventing the absorption of several nutrients.
-In its worst cases, Celiac disease may lead to malnutrition, while milder forms of the condition result in cramping, bloating, and abdominal pain.
+In its worst cases, Celiac disease may lead to malnutrition.
+Milder forms of the condition result in cramping, bloating, and abdominal pain.